facontidavide/CPP_Optimizations_Diary/vectors_everywhere/small_vectors/README.md

 <p align="center"><img src="inconceivably.jpg" width="350"></p>

-Ifn other case there is a very high probability that a vector-like container will have at most **N** elements, but we are not "absolutely sure" about that.
+In some cases, there is a very high probability that a vector-like container will have at most **N** elements, but we are not "absolutely sure".

-We can still use a container, generally known as **SmallVector**, that will use the pre-allocated  memory from the stack for its first N alements and **only** if and when the container needs to grow further, will create a new storage block using heap allocation.
+We can still use a container, generally known as **SmallVector**, that will use the pre-allocated  memory from the stack for its first N alements and **only** when the container needs to grow further, will create a new storage block using an heap allocation.

 ## StaticVector and SmallVector in the wild

-It turn out that these tricks are well known and can be found already implemented and ready to use in many popular libraries:
+It turn out that these tricks are well known and can be found implemented and ready to use in many popular libraries:

 - [Boost::cotainer](https://www.boost.org/doc/libs/1_73_0/doc/html/container.html).
-If it exist, Boost have it of course.
+If it exists, Boost has it of course.
 - [Abseil](https://github.com/abseil/abseil-cpp/tree/master/absl/container).
 They are called `fixed_array` and `inlined_vector`.
-- For didactic purposem you may have a look to the [LLVM SmallVector](https://github.com/llvm/llvm-project/blob/master/llvm/include/llvm/ADT/SmallVector.h)
+- For didactic purpose, you may have a look to the [SmallVector used internally by LLVM](https://github.com/llvm/llvm-project/blob/master/llvm/include/llvm/ADT/SmallVector.h)